letsar/state_watcher/website/src/content/docs/reference/variable.md

   order: 2
 ---

-A Variable reference an independent state which can be manually updated over time.
+A Variable references an independent state which can be manually updated over time.

-It can safely be globally declared since its state is located in a store and not in the Variable itself.

 A Variable can be easily declared:
 ```dart